 So what can you do?

-Start by profiling your customers, and understanding the individual’s needs and wants.
+Start with customer profiling, and understanding the individual’s needs and wants.
 Look at how they behave on your website in detail, as well as transactional data.
 Relying on demographics alone is often misleading, or can be irrelevant.
 Todd Yellin, VP of Product Innovation at Netflix pointed out the following when being interviewed by Mashable:

 “It really doesn’t matter if you are a 60-year-old woman or a 20-year-old man because a 20-year-old man can watch Say Yes To The Dress and a 60-year-old woman could watch Hellboy.”